Revolut Metal Card Review – Is it Worth it?

-In this Revolut Metal review, I want to cover my personal experience with the Revolut Metal as well as with the entire ecosystem that comes with it.
+In this Revolut Metal review, I want to cover my personal experience with Revolut Metal as well as with the entire ecosystem that comes with it.

 Best Exchange Rates and Multicurrency Management

 Revolut offers currently the cheapest way to pay for your expenses abroad or in different currencies.
 Most of my funds are stored in my EUR account.
-Over the course of the last few months, I traveled to Morocco, Philipines, Sri Lanka, Thailand, and many European countries.
+Over the course of the last few months, I traveled to Morocco, Philippines, Sri Lanka, Thailand, and many European countries.

 Apart from a small hiccup in Morocco, I have not had any issues with my Revolut Metal card.
 It turned out that my issues in Morocco were related to the ATM rather than the card itself.